How can I choose what instrument to learn?

 Do you offer Onsite Preschool classes, or host company-specific Little Bears classes (e.g., Online Little Bears & Bring Your Kids to Work Days)?

 Yes and yes!
 We have a thriving Little Bears Offsite program, and our teachers love coming to preschools and daycares on their weekly schedules.
 We also love working with companies to bring Little Bears to their employees’ families, whether online, with company-specific discount perk codes, or in-office.
 Reach out to our Little Bears Director Tennessee (email@example.com) or text 415.340.0970 to inquire about both.

 Can I join a Little Bears class after it has started?

 Yes!
 You can sign-up (space permitting) for pro-rated full enrollments, or for individual drop-in classes at $32/class or $135 for a 5-pack.
 Both can be booked HERE.

 Do you pro-rate?

 We are able to pro-rate Little Bears classes after the second week of classes at a rate of $25/class for the remaining classes in the session.
-Please contact the front desk at 415-673-3600 to enroll, or book HERE.
+Please contact the front desk at 415-673-3600 or text 415.340.0970 to enroll, or book HERE.

 What if I need to drop a Little Bears class?

-If you decide to discontinue a class for any reason, please contact us at 415.673.3600 two days prior to the second class meeting for a full refund.
+If you decide to discontinue a class for any reason, please call us at 415.673.3600 or text 415.340.0970 two days prior to the second class meeting for a full refund.
 After the second class, no refund shall be given.
 However, we understand children live on their own schedules, and sometimes life happens!
 We will do our best to figure out the best solution for you.
 Moving between existing classes is welcomed should your schedule change mid-session.